cogtoolslab/causaldraw_cogsci2021/README.md

 ### Visual production experiment

-We developed a web-based drawing platform in which participants were presented with a series of video demonstrations showing a 6 different novel machines and asked to produce two kinds of drawings: on \textit{explanation} trials, they were prompted to produce visual explanations that would help a naive viewer learn how the machine functioned in order to operate it; on \textit{depiction} trials, they were prompted to produce visual depictions that would help a naive viewer identify the machine by its appearance.
+We developed a web-based drawing platform in which participants were presented with a series of video demonstrations showing a 6 different novel machines and asked to produce two kinds of drawings: on <i>explanation</i> trials, they were prompted to produce visual explanations that would help a naive viewer learn how the machine functioned in order to operate it; on <i>depiction</i> trials, they were prompted to produce visual depictions that would help a naive viewer identify the machine by its appearance.

 Participants used their cursor to draw in black ink on a dig-ital canvas embedded in their web browser (canvas = 500 x500px; stroke width = 5px).
 Each stroke was rendered in realtime on the participant’s screen as they drew and could not be deleted once drawn.